tomerv/csr2midi/README.md

 # Tests

-All tests are from PX-130.
+All tests are from PX-130 except where noted otherwise.

 1. Chromatic scale over all the keyboard
 2. Single note for 20 seconds
 3. Two channels in sync
 4. Simple cadence
 5. Short segment from Chopin's Nocturne
+6. Example from PX-160